-The Faculty of Law at the University of Alberta is almost as old as the province.
-Created in 1912, it was the first law faculty to open in western Canada.
+The Faculty of Law at the University of Alberta was created in 1912.
+It was the first law faculty to open in western Canada.
 The Faculty is proud of its history and its reputation for high academic achievement and research.
 Our graduates have served the nation and the province for over eight decades.
 Their outstanding careers and accomplishments in public and private life speak eloquently for the worth of our legal education and the value of our degrees.